Multiple higher-order topological phases with even and odd pairs of zero-energy corner modes in a $C_3$ symmetry broken model

 The $C_3$ symmetry breaking with $|\eta|<0.5$ can gap out the edge states lying on the boundary of the nano-disc in cut 2 except at $(i,j)=(0,\pm L_y)$.
 In this geometry, the domain-wall only forms at corner $(i,j)=(0,\pm L_y)$ where the two neighbouring cuts over the weak bonds meet precisely at a strong bond \cite{Wang21}.
-The entire QSHI phase, as shown in Fig.~\ref{fig:1} (a) and (b), does not morph into the dipolar phase rather an interior part only can incubate SOT phase.
-This is in stark contrast to the square lattice case where the entire QSHI phase becomes quadrupolar insulator under $C_4$ symmetry and TRS breaking \cite{Dumitru19,Nag19,schindler2018higher}.
-Further notice that $p_y$ can exhibit half-integer quantization, being consistent with Fig.~\ref{fig:1} (b), even when the four mid-gap dipolar states with two-fold degeneracy are at finite energy.
-Interestingly, it is found that the QASHI [QAHI] evolve into the trivial insulator [semi-metallic] phase, bearing no analogue of SOT phase, while energy dispersion is studied for the nano-disc under cut 2 configuration.
+The entire QSHI phase, as shown in Fig.~\ref{fig:1} (c) and (d), does not morph into the SOTI phase rather an interior part only can incubate SOTI phase.
+This is in stark contrast to the square lattice case where the entire QSHI phase becomes a quadrupolar insulator under $C_4$ symmetry and TRS breaking \cite{Dumitru19,Nag19,schindler2018higher}.
+Further notice that $p_y$ continues to exhibit the half-integer quantization irrespective of the energy of the mid-gap corner modes and the associated degeneracies (see Figs.~\ref{fig:2} (c) and ~\ref{fig:2} (d)).